 Soil Nutrient Deficiency (Especially Nitrogen)

 Like many other home-grown plants, cucumber plants require a balanced diet of nutrients, say, nitrogen, potassium, and phosphorus.
-When encountered with yellowing leaves, you should have a particular emphasis on nitrogen intake.
+When encountering yellowing leaves, you should have a particular emphasis on nitrogen intake.

-As one of the three primary macronutrients, Nitrogen takes charge of the synthesis of chlorophyll, the green pigment in plants.
+Why Nitrogen?
+Cucumber leaves turn yellow because of the loss or decrease of chlorophyll, the green pigment that aids cukes in their foliage.
+As one of the three primary macronutrients, Nitrogen takes charge of the synthesis of chlorophyll.
 Without sufficient Nitrogen, your cucumber leaves are highly likely to turn yellow.
-Plus, chlorophyll is essential for photosynthesis
+Plus, chlorophyll is essential for photosynthesis.

 Downy Mildew Cucumber Leaves Turning Yellow